March, 2018: Added comments on “seaworthiness,” “seakindliness,” “hull balance” and “deck access.”

 2. The owner’s tolerance for comfort, convenience and risk, and

-3. The owner’s desire for, and ability with, self-reliance and independence.
+3. The owner’s desire for, and ability with, self-reliance, independence and ambiguity.

 Personal preference in comfort, convenience and risk-acceptance will be reflected in equipment choices: the anchoring system, windlass, bow/stern thrusters, dinghy and outboard motor, battery bank(s), Radar, AIS, autopilot, computer, tablet, TV, DVD, inverter, XM Weather, EPIRB/PLB, washer/dryer, shaft line cutter, wi-fi amplifier, watermaker, towing insurance.
-Mechanical and electrical skill set, together with temperament, personal preference, self-reliance and independence will be reflected in tools and spare parts inventories: propeller(s) spares, engine fresh and raw water pumps, fuel lift pump, heat pump raw water circulator pump, head (toilet, not engine) re-build kit, extent of hand and power tools and test equipment?
+Mechanical, electrical and plumbing skill sets, together with temperament, self-reliance and independence will be reflected in tools and spare parts inventories: spare propeller(s), engine fresh and raw water pumps, fuel lift pump, heat pump raw water circulator pump, head (toilet, not engine) re-build kit, extent of hand and power tools and test equipment, etc.

 We personally prefer to pilot from our “classic” trawler’s Flybridge, which we do virtually exclusively aboard Sanctuary.
 Most Pilot House boats (AT34, Nordic Tug, others) tend to have limited visibility aft, which can be problematic if “crabbing” against sideways set and drift in narrow, confined, shallow channels.
 There are many places along the loop route where visibility aft is important to staying in a channel.
 This is a common issue in Florida (both coasts and Lake Okeechobee), and in the coastal shallows of US East Coast states.
 The “classic” trawlers with forward and aft staterooms (Monk, Albin, Grand Banks, Marine Trader and others) are generally flybridge, dual helm station boats, which offer very good 360º visibility.
 These “classic” trawlers favor sleeping space over lounging, entertaining and dining space.